People ask us how spiritual exploration differs from religion? They are two very different things. Find out how this difference affects your life.

 As an adult, people should make informed decisions about reality.
 Everyone makes their own decision regarding how they respond to the spiritual quest’s call.

 Most people don’t choose a religion; their family indoctrinates them as children.
 So, it’s not an informed choice made from potential options.
 It’s a requirement of the family and culture.
-Western religion uses indoctrination to maintain steady cash flow.
+Western religion uses indoctrination to maintain a steady cash flow.

 Others chose religion when they are going through a crisis.
 That’s because people in need are vulnerable.
 Vulnerable people are susceptible to groupthink manipulation tactics.